timsampson/cs50club/README.md

 Before you can view your webapp, you need an initial deploy.
 One way is to run `clasp deploy --description "Initial Deploy"`, or you can change the description to anything you see fit.
 You can also do this from the Apps Script dashboard, `clasp open` will get you to your project on the dashboard and from there you can use the menu options.

-This project also includes a `.devcontainer` configuration folder for in browswer development using [Github Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces).
+This project also includes a `.devcontainer` configuration folder for in browser development using [Github Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces).

 # Rationale